pingone-davinci/documentation/docs/clearbit/README.md

 ### Some Clearbit connector use cases:
 * Auto-fill registration forms
    * Or any other kind of form that requires personal information
+* Retrieve information on a potential customers business
-* Retrieve information on almost any person/business
+* Retrieve information on a competitors business

 ### Get All User Information:
-* The Clearbit connector has one capability level property which can be filled out one of 2 ways:
+* The Clearbit connector has one capability level property which can be filled out 1 of 2 ways:
    * Manually inserting the email into the text field.
    * Selecting the appropriate output variable from the previous connector.
 * The Clearbit connector does not generate any output on its own.
-   * To see any output from the Clearbit connector you can do the following:
+   * To see the output from the Clearbit connector you can do the following:
       * Add an HTML block after your Clearbit connector.
       * Click on the Custom HTML Message capability
       * In the _**Message**_ text area select the circular angel bracket button ( **{}** )
          * From the dropdown, select the Clearbit connector
          * Choose from any of the offered output variables
+            * Repeat as many times as desired
+      * Click apply
+* In the upper right hand corner click Save, Deploy, and Run

 # Capabilities